Bias and Division in the Free World: Infinite Divisibility

 \section{Infinite Divisibility}

+This section is devoted to the proofs of Theorems \ref{main theorem 2} and \ref{main theorem 3}, which connect the free zero bias and the size bias transformations to free infinite divisibility; i.e.\ to random variables $X\equaldist X_{1,n}+\cdots+X_{n,n}$ for any $n\in\mathbb{N}$, where $\{X_{j,n}\}_{1\le j\le n}$ are freely independent and identically distributed.
+The seminal papers \cite{bercovici1993free,bercovici1992levy} by Voiculescu and Bercovici explore and characterize the distributions of such random variables in terms of an analogue \eqref{LK.via.nica} to the classical L\'evy--Khintchine representation.
+In their complex analytic approach, compactly-supported laws are treated in \cite{bercovici1992levy}, and extended to all freely infinitely divisible laws (with no moment assumptions) in \cite{bercovici1993free}.
+Our contributions below begin by giving a new intuitive and probabilistic proof of the free L\'evy--Khintchine formula in the $L^2$ case, via a new Cauchy transform identity using the free zero bias.

-This section is devoted to the proof of Theorem \ref{main theorem 2}, which connects the free zero bias to free infinite divisibility.
-The seminal papers \cite{bercovici1992levy} and \cite{bercovici1993free} explore and characterize infinite divisibility in the free world in terms of a L\'evy--Khintchine representation \eqref{LK.via.nica}; our main contribution is to derive this same formula using the free zero bias, adding a third leg to existing characterizations of free infinite divisibility, and providing a new approach to the subject in the $L^2$ setting.
-Crucially, we also show that {\em any} finite measure $\rho$ corresponds through \eqref{LK.via.nica} to a unique (up to a choice of mean) $L^2$ freely infinitely divisible random variable $X$ whose variance is the mass of $\rho$, and that the probability measure $\rho/\rho(\mathbb{R})$ has a probabilistic interpretation connecting $X$ and its free zero bias $X^\circ$: this probability measure is the law of the random variable $Y$ in \eqref{eq.lem:G.circ.hypothesis}-\eqref{eq:R.thm.conclusion.2}.
+In addition, our new approach shows that {\em any} finite measure $\rho$ corresponds, through \eqref{LK.via.nica}, to a unique (up to a choice of mean) $L^2$ freely infinitely divisible random variable $X$ whose variance is the mass of $\rho$, and that the probability measure $\rho/\rho(\mathbb{R})$ has a probabilistic interpretation connecting $X$ and its free zero bias $X^\circ$: this probability measure is the law of the random variable $V_0$ in \eqref{eq.lem:G.circ.hypothesis}-\eqref{eq:R.thm.conclusion.2}.
+This free L\'evy law has an immediate probabilistic interpretation: it is the weak limit of the square biases $X_{1,n}^\Box$ of the $n$th root distributions of $X$ (ergo the $L^2$ requirement for this approach).

+In parallel, we give a new characterization of all {\em positively} freely infinitely divisible $L^1$ random variables (meaning that all free convolution roots are positively-supported) and we prove a completely new positive L\'evy--Khintchine type formula \eqref{eq:LK+} for these laws.
+The measure in this positive formulation is the law of a different random variable $V_+$ connected to $X$ via the size bias, and also having an appealing probabilistic construction: $V_+$ is the weak limit of the size biases $X_{1,n}^s$ of the $n$th root distributions of $X$ (ergo the $L^1$ assumption here).
+What's more, at the intersection of the two cases (positively freely infinitely divisible $L^2$ random variables), $V_+$ is the size bias of $V_0$, and this is characterized by $V_0$ having a negative moment, as shown in Theorem \ref{prop:L2.pos.fee.inf.div}.